Nabeelgit/Nabeelgit/README.md

 - 👋 Hi, I’m @Nabeelgit
-- 👀 I’m interested in Search engines
+- 👀 I’m interested in
-- 🌱 I’m currently learning nothing yet
+- 🌱 I’m currently learning game development
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me